Logo Voyage

 A traditional alcoholic drink widely available across Telangana is kallu (toddy), a naturally fermented sap extracted from two types of palm trees: eetha chettu (silver date palm) and thaati chettu (palmyra palm).
 Thaati kallu has a mild, sweet flavor, while eetha kallu is slightly stronger with a more distinct taste.
 Freshly tapped toddy is refreshing, but it ferments quickly and becomes more potent over time.
 It is commonly consumed in rural areas and sold at licensed toddy shops.

-For non-alcoholic beverages, sharbat is a popular summer drink made with fruit syrups, especially during Ramzan in Hyderabad.
+For non-alcoholic beverages, sharbat is a popular summer drink made with fruit syrup, especially during Ramzan (Ramadan).
 Irani chai, a thick, sweet tea served with Osmania biscuits, is a must-try at Hyderabad’s famous cafés.
-Nannari sherbet, made from sarsaparilla roots, is a cooling traditional drink, while panakam, a jaggery and spice-infused drink, is often served during festivals.
+Nannari sherbet, made from sarsaparilla, is a cooling traditional drink, while panakam, a jaggery and spice-infused drink, is often served during festivals.

 Stay safe